jundalisay/spblist/content/en/research/ranald/hands/chapter-22.md

 contributors: ['Ranald']
 image: "/covers/hands.png"
 description: ""
+draft: true
 ---

 SPECIALIZATION is greater efficiency, man the keynote of present-day vocations.

+For
-For has subdivided even the physical labor of roadbuilding or the manufacture of an automobile into many processes with special machinery and special operators assigned to
+has subdivided even the physical labor of roadbuilding or the manufacture of an automobile into many processes with special machinery and special operators assigned to